roloje777/mg-bits-and-bytes-blog/_posts/Society-and-social-sciences/2024-04-09-cheesy-bank.md

             You can also toggle the colour scheme on the bottom left.<br>
             💡= light theme<br>
             ☾ = dark theme<br>
-            Depending on you screen size you may need to activate the  "Hamburger menu" for option to apear.<br>
+            Depending on your screen size you may need to activate the  "Hamburger menu" for option to apear.<br>
             On this site you can also opt to read this blog in portuguese, select Pt [En <strong>Pt</strong>]<br>
             Now if you want to read this blog, or a link you've opened in another language, just select translate from your browsers menu.<br>
             In Chrome it's a "Kebab" menu.<br>